Eragon783/HollowGuessr/README.md

 ## 📁 Missing Files

 Some files aren’t included in this repository due to GitHub’s file size limits.
+The following folders or file types are excluded (as listed in `.gitignore`):

+- `images/screenshots/**/screenshot.*` — full-resolution screenshots of areas in the game
+- `images/screenshots/**/screenshots_250/` — 250×250 pixel cropped images extracted from the full-resolution screenshots

 If you’re interested in the full set, feel free to reach out — I’ll be happy to share them with you!

 ## 🔓 License & Reuse